Pana52/Music-Player-App/README.txt

 Start the backend server:

-python app.py  # Adjust based on actual backend entry file
+venv\Scripts\activate
+python manage.py runserver

 Start the frontend:

-    cd ../frontend
+    cd ../frontend/my-app
     npm start

-    Open your browser and navigate to http://localhost:3000 to access the app.
+    Open your browser and navigate to http://localhost:3000 (or the port you manually assigned it into) to access the app.

 Known Issues